Blog

 When Should You Recognize Employees?

-• hitting certain milestones or goals
+• Certain major milestones or goals

-• completing lengthy projects
+• Completion of lengthy projects

-• having better-than-expected financial quarters or years
+• Better-than-expected financial quarters or years

-• came up with a good idea of how a function should run
+• Coming up with a great idea

 5 Employee Recognition Ideas